 Rivera married Kahlo in 1929.
 The famous couple became the centre of intellectual life in Mexico, hosting such luminaries as André Breton and the exiled Leon Trotsky.
 In 1930 they moved to the US for three years for Rivera to undertake several mural commissions, including one for the Rockefeller Center that was destroyed after the artist refused to remove a portrait of Lenin.
 While in the US, Rivera was also the subject of the Museum of Modern Art’s second monographic exhibition (the first was Henri Matisse).
 The portable frescoes he displayed there addressed themes of the Mexican revolution and the plight of American workers during the Great Depression.
 His work during this period shaped the debate about the social and political value of public art, and directly influenced the development of America’s Works Progress Administration (WPA) program in the 1930s.

 Rivera’s communist ties and close relationship with Russia caused him as much controversy as his association with the captains of industry.
-Yet he did not shy from provocation.
+Yet he did not shy away from provocation.
 In 1948 he caused further scandal with his inclusion of the words ‘God does not exist’ in his last great mural, Dream of a Sunday afternoon in the Alameda Central, for Mexico City’s Hotel del Prado.
 Rivera died of heart failure, aged 70, in his studio and was buried in the Rotunda of Famous Men, Mexico City.
 His legacy stretches well beyond his own influential art as he founded the Anahuacalli Museum to house his vast collection of indigenous Mexican artefacts and left Frida Kahlo’s home to the state.